 Orlando Nursing Home Abuse Attorneys

-Seeking Justice For The Victimized
+Lawyers Seeking Justice For The Victimized

 Nursing homes and assisted living facilities have a duty to their residents to make sure they are kept safe and their needs are met.
 Many nursing home facilities provide great care for their residents; however, sometimes nursing homes fail and abuse and neglect can occur.
 Intentional acts that harm a vulnerable resident or the failure by a caregiver to meet the resident’s basic needs are all too common.
-Orlando nursing home abuse attorneys represent those who have been mistreated by nursing homes and strive to hold nursing home and assisted living facilities accountable for not meeting the needs of their residents.
+Our Orlando nursing home abuse attorneys at Burnetti, P.A. represent those who have been mistreated by nursing homes and strive to hold nursing home and assisted living facilities accountable for not meeting the needs of their residents.

 Nursing Home Abuse Reporting